gregusio/library-management-system/README.md

 # Library management system
 It is a simple system that allows you to manage a library, keep all the books, readers, manage their activity and do all the things that every library needs.

+## Features

+- **Book Management:**
+  - Add, edit, and delete book information.
+  - Categorize and index resources.
+  - Assign unique identifiers to each resource.

+- **Reader Management:**
+  - User registration and authentication.
+  - Add, edit, and delete reader information.
+  - Keep track of borrowing and returning history for each reader.
+  - Monitor reader activity.

+- **Borrowing and Returning Resources:**
+  - Create borrowings and reservations.
+  - Handle the resource return process.
 ## Getting started

 ### Prerequisites